WordPress Site Reviews

 - Personal bias and preferences on design elements may be mentioned, but state that this is your opinion, not a web standard.

-- Statements will be practical, helpful, and encourage good web practices.
+- Statements will be practical, helpful, and encourage best web practices.

 - When referencing a specific problem or resource, be as specific as possible and use links to the problem or resource.